 The package is a combination of 14 managed pubs and 28 tenanted with half of the managed sites in London.

 Then, RedCat said it was looking to acquire further sites in the retail and tenanted sector.
 It stated its approach was flexible and size agnostic, meaning it is able to acquire single pubs up to large scale businesses and pub companies.

 “The announcement is the first step in our plan to build a differentiated pub company and the acquisition of these pubs gets RedCat off to an excellent start," Anand said.

 “This will help us to serve the local community and add value to the neighbourhoods we invest in, as we play our part in rebuilding the sector.

-The deal represents the private equity-backed firm’s first foray into the Lake District and the latest in a succession of off-market deals brokered in the region by Colliers Hotels specialists.
+This was followed by the New Dungeon Ghyll in Great Langdale in the summer (August).
+This deal represented the private equity-backed firm’s first foray into the Lake District and the latest in a succession of off-market deals brokered in the region by Colliers Hotels specialists.

 The pub is in Great Langdale on a site of about 12 acres, which includes mature gardens and pastures, a large extensive outdoor seating area and car park.

 It is a traditionally constructed detached stone property with a slate roof and was originally a farmhouse before being converted in 1832.
 It also currently features 23 en-suite bedrooms alongside public areas with restaurant, bars and lounges.

 Just a week later, it was announced the company was set to acquire The Coaching Inn Group for a rumoured £50m.